-- Position the motorcycle on level ground in the fully upright position. - 2.
-View the brake fluid through the reservoir. - The fluid should be clear.
-Replace cloudy or contaminated fluid. - The fluid level should be above the minimum indicator mark on the reservoir body.
+- 1. Position the motorcycle on level ground in the fully upright position. - 2.
+View the brake fluid through the reservoir 1. - The fluid should be clear.
+Replace cloudy or contaminated fluid. - 4.
+The fluid level should be above the minimum indicator mark 2 on the reservoir body.
 Add brake fluid as needed.
-See page 108.